Emerging Leader Award

 The Victoria College Emerging Leader Awards recognize recent graduates, 35 years of age or under, who have excelled professionally or who have notable accomplishments in their professional work or volunteer service, such as community work, humanitarianism and philanthropy.
 Do you know someone deserving of the Emerging Leader Award?
 NOW ACCEPTING nominations for the Emerging Leader Award.
 The nomination period closes on April 30, 2018.

-The Alumni of Victoria College (AVC) awarded the three winners of the Victoria College Emerging Leader Award, Ige Egal, Elise Paradis and Tasha Schumann on November 22, 2017.
+The Alumni of Victoria College (AVC) awarded the three winners of the Victoria College Emerging Leader Award, Benjamin Bongolan, Akash Goel and Jennifer Weaver on September 28, 2018.